Effect of Retirement on Benefits

 Health, Prescription Drug and Dental Benefits

 Eligible retirees may continue to receive a contribution toward health, prescription drug coverage, and dental based on their full time equivalent (FTE) service months at retirement, please see the Retiree Benefits Policy.
 Effective Jan.
 1, 2021, the following are the Health Care Plans/Prescription Drug Coverage you may select at the time of retirement:

 - All covered individuals on your plan are under age 65 and NOT eligible for Medicare, you may elect to enroll in the Humana MSU Non-Medicare PPO Plan (including prescription drug coverage).

 - All covered individuals on your plan are age 65 or older and/or eligible for Medicare, you may elect to enroll in the Humana Group Medicare Advantage PPO Plan (including prescription drug coverage).

-- Some individuals covered on you plan are eligible for Medicare while others are not, you may select from Blue Cross/Blue Shield Transition or BCN.
+- Some individuals covered on you plan are eligible for Medicare while others are not, you may elect to enroll in the Humana Transition PPO Plan (including prescription drug coverage).

-- If you are not enrolled in a health plan or enrolled in the health plan waiver at the time of retirement, you may elect a health plan as described above.
+- If you are not enrolled in a health plan or enrolled in the health plan waiver at the time of retirement, you may elect a retiree health and prescription drug plan as described above.